JEE Advanced 2025: Performance Criteria in Class XII

 • Mathematics

-• A language (if the candidate has taken more than one language, then the language with the higher marks will be considered)
+• A language (if the candidate has taken more than one language, the language with the higher marks will be considered)

 • Any subject other than the above four (the subject with the highest marks will be considered)